 D. J. Sparr

-Peter Thompson, the latest of Walden’s prodigal children to join the faculstaff, will soon be refereeing ultimate frisbee, leading trips to Dublin Lake, maintaining appropriate mischief-making, and generally playing every other important part he can think of to keep Planet Walden in orbit this summer.
-Peter is pursuing a B.A. in Music at Yale University, from where he will (hopefully!) graduate in December of 2012.
-As a musician, Peter sings with the Yale Glee Club as a baritone and an assistant conductor, music directs a smattering of shows, tinkers around with piano and trombone, and has had compositions performed by New Triad, The Walden School Players, and the Baltimore Choral Arts Society.
-Besides his academic interests in music theory and history, he is hopelessly in love with the field of religious studies, and spent last summer in Lima, Peru, conducting interviews with gay men there about their spiritual lives.
+Peter Thompson, one of the latest of Walden’s prodigal children to join the faculstaff, has already spent a summer refereeing ultimate frisbee, leading trips to Dublin Lake, maintaining appropriate mischief-making, and generally playing every other important part he can think of to keep Planet Walden in orbit.
+Peter received his B.A. in Music from Yale University.
+While there, Peter sang with the Yale Glee Club as a baritone and was an assistant conductor, was music director for a smattering of shows, and tinkered around with piano and trombone, which he still does.
+He has had compositions performed by New Triad, The Walden School Players, and the Baltimore Choral Arts Society.
+Besides his academic interests in music theory and history, he is hopelessly in love with the field of religious studies, and spent a summer in Lima, Peru, conducting interviews with gay men there about their spiritual lives.
 He plans on spending the rest of his life writing about the intersection of music and religion, while in the shorter term moving to New Orleans to pursue his dream as vaudevillian trombonist, and applying to graduate school in some combination of music education, music theory, composition, conducting, philosophy, and theology.

 Marie Claire Whiteford